 Quizzes are taken through the eLearn quiz section.
 Quizzes are timed and cannot be re-started once begun.
 Make sure you have adequate time to finish once you begin these assignments.
 You will not have the opportunity to stop and start.
 You may take each quiz as many times as you wish.
 Your last attempt will be your final grade.
-These statements do not apply to unit exams, which undecidedly are listed under the quiz section of our class eLearn.
-You will be fully aware of the difference between the short quizzes and a unit exam.
-As stated, you may take the quizzes as many times as you like.
-However the unit exams will only have one attempt.
+These statements do not apply to unit exams.
+You will have one attempt in regards to the unit exams.
 Make sure you save and submit your quizzes and exams.
-After submission, you will be able to review your point total.
+After submission, you will be able to review point total.